hovig/retail-pymongo-docker/README.md

-## Steps to run this projects docker container:
+## Steps to run this project's docker container:

 > _Docker Hub_: